 I am also available at:

-Public exhibitions of my works at six international academic events.
+Public exhibitions of my works at eight international academic events.

 Works featured on Mashable Australia, PSFK, SpringWise, 3DPrint.com among others